 Zuckerberg admitted that Facebook’s “handling of a fact-checking controversy involving pro-life group Live Action was biased,” and that bias was “an issue we’ve struggled with for a long time.”

-Finally admitting that Facebook has bias against conservative ideals three years after Gizmodo broke the story, Zuckerberg was reportedly “stunned” after Senator Josh Hawley had called for a “third-party audit of Facebook on alleged bias.”
+Finally admitting that Facebook has a bias against conservative ideals three years after Gizmodo broke the story, Zuckerberg was reportedly “stunned” after Senator Josh Hawley had called for a “third-party audit of Facebook on alleged bias.”

 Additionally, Zuckerberg said that the proposal to break up Facebook and sell off Instagram and WhatsApp to prove he was serious about protecting data privacy was “not a good idea.”